abhiwalia15/500-Person-Gender-Height-Weight-Body-Mass-Index/README.md

 # 500-Person-Gender-Height-Weight-Body-Mass-Index

 This is a fairly straightforward problem and is ideal for people starting off with data science.
 It is a regression problem.
-The dataset has 500 rows and 3 columns (index, height and weight).
+The dataset has 500 rows and 4 columns (Gender, index, height and weight).

 Problem: Predict the height or weight of a person.

       Gender : Male / Female

       Height : Number (cm)

       Weight : Number (Kg)

       Index :
             0 - Extremely Weak
             1 - Weak